YurPopov/qpa_final_project/README.md

 1. Creating and filling database, you can use functions.

-2. Go to terminal and enter
+2. Go to terminal and enter to change directory
 ```
 cd app
 ```
-to change directory

-2. Enter
+2. Using functions for transforming DNA to RNA and RNA to protein.
 ```
 python first_task_with_db.py {seq}
 ```